Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Discussion

+The topological dynamics in our model yields several testable experimental predictions.
+First, we predict a delay of P$_\text{i}$ release following microtubule growth, where this delay lengthens for higher tubulin concentrations.
+In existing models \cite{melki1996continuous,coombes2013evolving,zakharov2015molecular,kim2019long,alexandrova2022theory}, such delays arise from a finite rate of GTP cleavage preceding P$_\text{i}$ release, which does not depend on tubulin concentration.
+In contrast, P$_\text{i}$ release is delayed in our model because hydrolysis does not occur until trajectories leave the bottom edge.
+The delay corresponds to the time spent on this edge, which is expected to increase with tubulin concentration.
+Separately, we predict that the distribution of stutter times is peaked and the average stutter time increases with tubulin concentration $[c]$.
+This is because the stutter time in our model is determined by the cap length when trajectories reach the last edge, which follows a peaked distribution similar to $x_\text{hydr}$ and grows with $[c]$.

-By connecting to concrete biochemical reactions, we demonstrate how topology promotes microtubule exploration through protected edge currents in state space.
+By connecting to concrete biochemical reactions, we demonstrate how topology promotes microtubule exploration through protected edge currents in the molecular state space of the cap.
 More broadly, our work suggests a new mechanism that utilizes topological dynamics for exploratory behavior over a wide range of length scales.
-This topological mechanism can provide insight on other exploratory structures \cite{kondev2025biological}, e.g., filopodia of neuronal growth cones \cite{mattila2008filopodia,odde1995kinetics}, that similarly rely on cycles of growth and shrinkage for search and movement.
+This topological mechanism can provide insight on other macromolecular exploratory structures \cite{kondev2025biological}, e.g., filopodia of neuronal growth cones \cite{mattila2008filopodia,odde1995kinetics}, that similarly rely on cycles of growth and shrinkage for search and movement.